Huge U.S. solar project permit delayed over impact on historic trail

 BLM spokeswoman Kirsten Cannon told Reuters this week the bureau can no longer give a timeframe for a decision but said it was working “expeditiously” to finish the work.

-A draft agreement between BLM and the Nevada State Historic Preservation Office, viewed by Reuters, said the $1 billion project covering 7,100 acres of federal land outside Las Vegas would have a visual impact on a historic railroad camp on the Moapa River Indian Reservation.
+A draft agreement between BLM and the Nevada State Historic Preservation Office, viewed by Reuters, said the $1 billion project covering 7,100 acres (28.7 square kilometers) of federal land outside Las Vegas would have a visual impact on a historic railroad camp on the Moapa River Indian Reservation.

 It would also have an impact on old travel and trade routes, including the Old Spanish National Historic Trail used by settlers in the 1830s to 1860s.

-Nevada utility NV Energy, a subsidiary of Warren Buffett’s Berkshire Hathaway Inc, said it still hopes to complete the project on time in 2023, providing 690 megawatts for around 400,000 homes.
+Nevada utility NV Energy, a subsidiary of Warren Buffett’s Berkshire Hathaway Inc, said it still expects to complete the project on time in 2023, providing 690 megawatts for around 400,000 homes.

 “The Gemini Solar project is a large, important part of our future renewable portfolio and we look forward to their successful on-time completion,” said NV Energy spokeswoman Kristen Saibini.